 1. Think about your past, present, and future

 What work have you loved to do?
 Hated to do?
 What do you want to learn more about?
-Take some time to envision your perfect life.
-Visualize it.
+Take some time to think about your perfect life, and then really visualize it.
 Where do you live?
 What kind of people do you work with?
 How you spend your days?

 When you think about what you want out of life, you may find that you’re not too far off track.
 But if you’ve put your career on auto-pilot, you might need a course correction.
 Don’t worry about what’s possible right now.
-Visualize it and write it down.
+Set goals and then write it down.
 That’s the first step toward getting there.

 2. Speak up